How to Create a Brand Advocate Army

 What one person says about your brand, whether through online reviews, social media or even while having coffee with a friend, has the ability to convert like nothing else.
 It is the customers who are more than satisfied and who are motivated to share their positive experience with your brand who become your biggest fans – and your greatest asset.

-75 percent of consumers do not even consider advertisements as true.
+According to a HubSpot study, 75 percent of consumers do not even consider advertisements as true.
 But, 90 percent believe brand recommendations from friends and 70 percent trust consumer opinions.

 This phenomenon is why tactics like word of mouth (WOM) and influencer marketing have become major priorities.
 It is due to the fact that social proof works in marketing, and that today more than ever, traditional advertising is losing its sway over consumers.